robertopauletto/javascript/README.md

   <a name="functions--constructor"></a><a name="7.10"></a>
   - [7.10](#functions--constructor) Never use the Function constructor to create a new function. eslint: [`no-new-func`](https://eslint.org/docs/rules/no-new-func)

-    > Why?
+    > Perchè?
 Creating a function in this way evaluates a string similarly to `eval()`, which opens vulnerabilities.

     ```javascript
-    // bad
+    // male
     var add = new Function('a', 'b', 'return a + b');

     // still bad